 The size of your LLM matters

 The hope behind LLMs is that they might help transform coders into architects.
-I say "hope" because mainstream models like GPT-4 can barely solve 5% of real-world development issues.
+I say "hope" because mainstream models like GPT-4 can barely solve 5% of real-world development issues(link is external).

 My own personal experience with chatbots for AI-assisted coding has been a frustrating endeavour.
 From imagining fake variables to concepts that were deprecated a decade ago, there's a lot of nonsense that might go unnoticed by the untrained eye.
 Even a meticulous amount of "prompt engineering" can sometimes only do so much.
 There's a sweet spot to how much context actually helps before it just creates more confused and random results at the cost of more processing power.